Fox College Football: Big Ten and Big 12 renewal, Friday-night games (2023–present)

 In August 2022, Fox renewed its rights to the Big Ten under a seven-year deal beginning in the 2023 season.
 Under the new contract, Fox, CBS, and NBC will hold rights to Noon, 3:30 p.m.
 ET, and prime time games respectively.
 There will be a larger number of games on the Fox broadcast network, and an option to air "premier" Big Ten games in other timeslots after Oregon, USC, UCLA, and Washington move to the conference in 2024.
 Fox will air four Big Ten championship games in odd-numbered years over the length of the contract.
 In October 2022, Fox also renewed its rights to the Big 12 with a six-year extension through 2030–31.

 As part of the agreements, Fox also gained additional access to place microphones on players and coaches in Big Ten and Big 12 games beginning in the 2023 season.
-After having previously shared its in-game presentation with the NFL on Fox, Fox College Football also adopted a dedicated graphics package for its broadcasts, although the revamp faced criticism from viewers on social media.
+After having previously shared its in-game presentation with the NFL on Fox, Fox College Football also adopted a dedicated graphics package for its broadcasts (using boxier graphics and a sticker motif, designed to be "punchier" than the previous NFL graphics), although the revamp faced criticism from viewers on social media.

 For the 2024 season, with the departure of WWE SmackDown to USA Network, Fox introduced a second weekly primetime game known as Fox College Football Friday, beginning September 13; the package draws primarily from the Big Ten and Big 12.
 One game between Rutgers at USC on October 25 was scheduled after Fox's coverage of Game 1 of the 2024 World Series, with an 11 p.m.
 ET (8:00 p.m.
 PT) kickoff; the start of the game was preempted to FS1 due to Game 1 going to extra innings.
 Ohio State and Michigan's spring games also aired on Fox, marking the first time a spring game had aired on over-the-air television.

 In May 2024, it was announced that Fox had acquired two Pac-12 football home games involving the conference's remaining members, Oregon State University and Washington State University.
 Both games aired on Fox.
 CW Sports, the sports division of The CW, acquired the rest of the games.
+Beginning with the 2026 season Fox and FS1 will introduce a new graphics package.